Lv184614886/GP-GNN/README.md

 }
 ```

-This repository is mainly contributed by [Hao Zhu](http://www.zhuhao.me/), Daniil Sorokin.
+This repository is mainly contributed by [Hao Zhu](http://www.zhuhao.me/), Chaojun Xiao.
+And this repository is developed based on [ContextAware](https://github.com/UKPLab/emnlp2017-relation-extraction).